Electric Vehicle Disruption

 - Artificial sounds for the vehicle to help minimise the disturbance from these noises and for Pedestrian Awareness.

-Challenges in Electric Vehicle Development
+Challenges in Electric Vehicle Development in India

 - EMC chamber dependent – Emission and Compatibility Test